What is Honeycomb? Everything You Should Know About It

 Try to find a reputable honey company (either online or at your farmer's market) and ask if they have any comb honey for sale.
 When it's in stock, Smiley Honey has a great selection of honeycomb made with gallberry (holly) honey.
 Wildflower honeycomb is also very good to eat, but it will be stronger in flavor.

 Should you eat honeycomb?
 Absolutely!
-Honeycomb is fun to eat, honeycomb is nutritious, and that means honeycomb offers health benefits.
+Raw honeycomb is fun to eat, honeycomb is nutritious, and that means honeycomb has some great health benefits.
 It's a special and healthy treat made by hardworking honey bees.
 When you bite into a piece of fresh honeycomb, remember to thank them for their amazing, sweet work.